Northumberland Wildlife Trust

 By Visit Northumberland

-The world's largest human form sculpted into the landscape.
-Northumberlandia is a landmark feature designed by world renowned artist Charles Jencks.
+The world's largest human landform sculpture, Northumberlandia is a landmark feature designed by world renowned artist Charles Jencks.